 Lead Forensics is a B2B website visitor identification platform founded in the UK in 2009 as Web Forensics and renamed in 2011.
 Created by Paul Thomas and Henry Braithwaite, the company started with three employees and one idea: use IP address tracking to reveal which businesses browse your website.

 Today, Lead Forensics has grown to approximately 786 employees across 5 continents, generating $45M in revenue.
-The company calls itself the global leader in Website Visitor Identification and serves B2B sales teams, marketing departments, and account management groups looking to get more from their existing website traffic.
+It serves B2B sales teams, marketing departments, and account management groups.

 Pros | Cons |